 Horticulture Help Line

 The help line is staffed by Master Gardener volunteers to answer consumer questions.
-The help line is available by calling 440-326-5862 on Monday & Tuesday from 10:00am - 1:00pm during the months of May-October.
+The help line is available by calling 440-326-5862 on Monday & Thursday 10:00am - 1:00pm during the months of May-October (subject to changed based on volunteer schedules).

 Many problems in the yard or garden can be related to poor nutrition.
 Nutrients in the soil must be determined by a soil test.
 Soil test is not done in our office.
 To obtain a Soil Testing Form and information on submitting soil test, download the form directly from.
 This form contains instructions for collections soil, fees for tests, and how and where to mail the sample.